AlayaNetwork/client-sdk-python/README.md

   The second line calls the event MyEvent() to get the transaction log information.

-  Among the values ​​corresponding to'args':
+  Among the values corresponding to'args':

   '_var' is the only parameter value